-Over the past few years, Dr. Sara has developed a unique model to analyze contextual matters that can increase the chances of success in any setting or profession.
+Over the past few years, Dr. Nasserzadeh has developed a unique framework to analyze contextual matters that can increase the chances of success in any setting or profession.

-Psychologists, counselors, and therapists can benefit from this talk by learning how to incorporate the Wheel of Context in understanding their patients’ or clients’ problems and offer more effective advice or therapies.
+Educators, community leaders and health care providers can benefit from this talk by learning how to incorporate the Wheel of Context to increase access and efficacy of their work.

-Executive and business professionals can also use the Wheel of Context to broaden their understanding of market dynamics, historical events, culture, and other factors to better plan for commercialization and marketing of their products and services.
+Executive and business professionals can also use the Wheel of Context framework to broaden their understanding of market dynamics and cultural nuances that could be mobilizers or inhibitors for customer motivation and loyalty.